 Reading Counts is a school wide reading program which assesses students' comprehension of leveled reading books.
-Students may take Reading Counts tests in the computer lab or in the classroom as permitted by the teacher.
+Students may take Reading Counts tests on the computer in the classroom as permitted by the teacher.
 Students may be eligible for Reading Counts Rewards based on their attainment of trimester and annual goals.